TOAST-DOCS/Compute-Instance/en/console-guide.md

 ### Scheduled Script

 After instance is created, specify a script to execute.
 Scheduled script is executed, after instance is first booted, followed by the initiazliation process, including network configuration.
-TOAST Scheduled Script is executed by automated tools, such as cloud-init (Linux), Cloudbase-init (Windows), which are embedded in official images.
+NHN Cloud Scheduled Script is executed by automated tools, such as cloud-init (Linux), Cloudbase-init (Windows), which are embedded in official images.

 > [Caution]
 > Scheduled script is executed at the user's authority for root (Linux)/Administrator (Windows).